chrisnoonan98675/site/_drafts/xl-deploy/how-to/install-and-configure-a-satellite-server.markdown

       }
     }

-You can then configure the port opened throught the property `akka.remote.netty.tcp.port` with is by default `8380`.
+You can then configure the port that is opened in the `akka.remote.netty.tcp.port` property.
+By default, it is `8380`.

-**NOTE**: This is the value that needs to be present in the Satellite CI in XL-Deploy.
+**Note**: This is the port that you must set when you add the satellite configuration item (CI) to XL Deploy's repository.

-### Configuration of the file streaming
+### Configure the file streaming

-In addition to the command handling, a satellite needs a port to act as a streaming server for files needed by the deployment and incoming from XL-Deploy.
+In addition to the command handling, a satellite needs a port to act as a streaming server for incoming files that are needed for a deployment.

+This port is automatically exchanged between XL Deploy and the satellite.
+You do not need to configure it manually.

-You can modify the following settings `satellite.streaming.port` in `conf/application.conf`:
+The port is defined by the `satellite.streaming.port` property in `conf/application.conf`:

       satellite {
         streaming {